 However, if you prefer to book a room in a luxurious hotel, don’t ask for breakfast, otherwise, your experience won’t be authentic and you won’t have the chance to taste Bulgarian pastries.
 If you visit Bulgaria for the first time (and not only!!!) have breakfast from the local bakeries (закусвални).
 To introduce you to the Bulgarian breakfast, I’ve chosen five different Bulgarian typical pastries full of calories and easy to find almost everywhere that you absolutely should try.

 The first place is for the absolute classic – Banitza with Boza

-At the first place is the absolute classic Banitza with Boza.
 Banitza resembles the Turkish burek and is made of filo pastry and white Bulgarian cheese (similar to feta).
 Boza is a typical Bulgarian fermented drink made of barley.
 You may find this combination greasy and unusual, but give it a try.
-If you want to know where in Bulgaria you can eat the best banitza ever, check out this article: The apricot paradise – unexplored Silistra region (Northeastern Bulgaria)
+If you want to know where in Bulgaria you can eat the best banitza ever, check out this article: The apricot paradise – things to do in Northeastern Bulgaria

-Next, come milinki and ayran.
-Milinki looks like a poufy bread filled with sirene and seasoned with sesame seeds.
-It’s salty and goes well with ayran.
+Another must-try Bulgarian pastry is Milinki.
+It is a puffy bread filled with sirene and seasoned with sesame seeds.
+Thus, It’s salty and goes well with ayran.

-Kifla with jam and coffee.
-Kifla is the Bulgarian croissant, but with a sweet filling – usually jam or lokum.
+Furthermore comes kifla with jam and coffee.
+Kifla is the Bulgarian equivalent of croissant, but with a sweet filling – usually jam or lokum.
 As it’s sweet, it’s the perfect companion for your morning coffee.